joomla-x/joomla-pythagoras/docs/j4cdhms.md

 tactician ( or something else as we decide to use librairis ) ????

-## Event System
-To showcase the new plugin system, a simple upper case plugin will be implemented which transforms the content of the renderer into upper case.
-The plugin is triggered on an event.

 #NOTE

 Term like ORM are the best aproximation of inteded functionality, in this example ORM does not mean a full fledged ORM as we might know it.